 - Instead of an easy-to-remember IPv6 address, you may want an easy-to-remember domain in DN42。

-- RFC4193 regulates that all IPv6 ULA addresses should be generated randomly to be globally unique.
+- RFC4193 regulates that all IPv6 ULA addresses should be generated

-- In addition, DN42 interconnects with similar experimental networks, and shares the IPv6 ULA range with them.
+- In addition, DN42 interconnects with similar experimental networks and

 - Since DN42 may not get complete address allocations from other networks, your IPv6 block may still conflict with other networks, even when your IPv6 block isn't registered in DN42 Registry.

-- By the way, DN42 admins have different opinions on customizing IPv6 blocks.
-Some registered successfully while others are denied.
+- By the way, DN42 admins have different opinions on customizing IPv6

 - So if you customized your block and got denied, don't be surprised, just fix the problem.